Impossible-Robotics-5412/linkage/README.md

   _Carburetor_ is the executable responsible for the actual communication with the motor drivers and other peripherals connected to the Pi.
   It accepts a TCP stream of control instructions and executes these.
-  The stream of control instructions is sent by the robot code, which is built on the linkage library (e.g., _linkage-node_).
+  The stream of control instructions is sent by the robot code, which is built on the linkage library (e.g., _linkage-rs_).
   On shutdown or termination, Carburetor tries its best to shut down gracefully by putting all motors it controls into a neutral state.

 - **cockpit**